 By Cynthia, 2 December, 2025

-With the Advanced Optimization command, you can select professional settings to achieve advanced PDF optimization.
-To optimize PDF with advanced settings, please do as the following:
+With the Advanced Optimization command in Foxit PDF Editor, you can select professional settings to achieve advanced PDF optimization.

 By Cynthia, 2 December, 2025